-Any form of racist behaviour towards another student(s) will result in an exclusion.
-This may be either an internal or external exclusion based on the nature and severity of the incident.
+Any form of racist behaviour towards another student(s) will result in a suspension.
+This may be either an internal or external suspension based on the nature and severity of the incident.
+The school may also issue a permanent exclusion based on the nature and severity of the incident.